tschettervictor/bsd-apps/README.md

 # bsd-apps

-## All previous iocage repos have now been merged into this one.

 Collection of scripts to install popular applications inside FreeBSD jails, or FreeBSD host system.

 Each application has a README file which explains some necessary steps before running the script.